Psalmopoeus: Venom

-These species are believed to be relatively venomous, and research in the venom of P. cambridgei shows it to be similar to capsaicin, the molecule causing irritation in chilli peppers.
+These species are believed to be relatively venomous, and research in the venom of P. cambridgei shows it to target the same nociceptor as capsaicin, the molecule causing irritation in chilli peppers.
 These molecules activate sensory cells to send pain signals to the brain.
 Genetic engineers are working on blocking the receptors that are activated by these molecules.

 Diagnosis

 The species of this genus can be distinguished from all others by the lyriform organ in the prolateral maxillae, composed of a singular row of thick hairlike bristles.
 They also own hairs on the base of the chelicerae, also having short hairs in the retrolateral side of the pedipalp trochanter and femur.

 List of species

 As of July 2022, the World Spider Catalog accepted the following species: